 Will Vinegar Remove Algae and Moss From Concrete?

 Yes, cleaning concrete with vinegar will remove algae and kill moss on concrete.
 Vinegar does remove algae from concrete, similar to how it removes mold from concrete.
 Algae that comes into contact with vinegar dies just like mold.

-You can pour the vinegar directly onto the concrete you wish to clean, or you can pour a mixture of water and vinegar onto the concrete, scrub, and repeat as many times as necessary until all of the algae is removed.
+You can use a spray bottle or pour diluted vinegar directly onto the concrete you wish to clean.
+After 30 minutes, use a hard-bristle brush to scrub the algae or moss off the affected area.
+Repeat as many times as necessary until all of the algae is removed.